shailendra103/demoNodeChat/README.md

 # simple Chat using Facebook login and storing data in mongodb

+Steps to run:
+1. npm install
-After npm install access the app at http://localhost:3000/
+2. Access the app at http://localhost:3000/